2021 anti-LGBTQ riots in Georgia: Reactions

-The President of Georgia, Salome Zurabishvili has visited the media representatives at the hospital, expressing her solidarity.
-Embassies of Austria, Bulgaria, Estonia, the European Union Monitoring Mission, Finland, France, Germany, Greece, Ireland, Israel, Italy, Latvia, Lithuania, the Netherlands, Norway, Spain, Sweden, United Kingdom, UN representation in Georgia, the United States and the EU Delegation in Georgia have expressed their support for Tbilisi Pride and media representatives.
+The President of Georgia, Salome Zurabishvili visited the media representatives at the hospital, expressing her solidarity.
+Embassies of Austria, Bulgaria, Estonia, the European Union Monitoring Mission, Finland, France, Germany, Greece, Ireland, Israel, Italy, Latvia, Lithuania, the Netherlands, Norway, Spain, Sweden, United Kingdom, UN representation in Georgia, the United States and the EU Delegation in Georgia expressed their support for Tbilisi Pride and media representatives.

-Some critics have claimed that the government responded to the events with inadequate law enforcement measures and attributed it to the government's "uneasy relations with the opposition media", claiming that the violence against journalists happened with their tacit consent.
-Moreover, some have further developed a theory that the events on July 5 were part of "Georgian Dream's anti-media crusade", suggesting that the violence at the counter-protests was pre-planned by the ruling party to "scare" the "free media".
+Some critics claimed that the government responded to the events with inadequate law enforcement measures and attributed it to the government's "uneasy relations with the opposition media", claiming that the violence against journalists happened with their tacit consent as a part of the "Georgian Dream's anti-media crusade".

 Nino Lomjaria, the Public Defender of Georgia decried PM Garibashvili's rhetoric about the protests.
 Furthermore, during the meeting with the President Zurabishvili she stressed that the "offenders should be persecuted for organized group violence".

 In the aftermath of Lekso Lashkarava's death and subsequent funeral, 4 private Georgian TV channels (Mtavari Arkhi, TV Pirveli, Formula TV and Kavkasia) stopped broadcasting in protest for 24 hours, starting from 7 AM of 14 July.
 They reiterated their demands that the PM Garibashvili must immediately claim the responsibility and resign from his post.

+The leaders of the Alt-Info defended the use of violence, considering it as a legitimate method to prevent the pride parade.
+Zurab Makharadze accused the opposition journalists of being biased in favor of the Tbilisi Pride and provoking the violence from the counter-protesters.

-Russian perennial traditionalist philosopher Aleksandr Dugin, who was known for being a frequent guest of Alt-Info, commented on the ongoing events: "Georgians by their heroic action are changing the world balance - touching the scale of our side".
-He noted that his Italian friends told him that Italian traditional aristocracy inspired by "Georgian orthodox defenders of human dignity" started to convert to Orthodoxy, which they saw as a more authentic continuation of Tradition.
+Russian philosopher Aleksandr Dugin, a frequent guest of Alt-Info TV, commented on the ongoing events: "Georgians by their heroic action are changing the world balance - touching the scale of our side".
+He noted that his Italian friends allegedly told him that Italian traditional aristocracy inspired by the "Georgian orthodox defenders of human dignity" started to convert to Orthodoxy, seeing it as a more authentic continuation of Tradition.